“You never have played poker before, you say,” says the gambler.

 All you need for a lifetime of successful investing is a few big winners, and the pluses from those will overwhelm the minuses from the stocks that don’t work out. – Peter Lynch

 While I will sell covered calls on a partial position when the RSI crosses 70, Chaikin is falling and an asset appears overvalued, it is not a transaction I make a lot.
+This simple transaction occurs when you own a stock, it rises and you sell the covered call.
+When you do that, you receive a premium and are agreeing to sell your stock to somebody at the agreed upon strike price in a certain time frame if the stock price rises above the strike price and the other person “exercises” the option.

 When it is time to hedge a portfolio, buying puts on an index, asset class or group of stocks can be very effective.
 This is not something that should be done very often though as the markets and most assets generally rise in value over time.
 It is rare that buying puts, similar to shorting, is a good strategy for anybody, including professional short sellers.

 On the rare occasions we buy puts, we want to have a specific time frame for our thesis about volatility or falling asset prices to be right.
 It is very easy to bet against the markets too early as price trends can be irrational and very long lived.
 Being early, is essentially being wrong.
+In general, I do not recommend speculating with buying puts.
+Rather, use these tools to insure your portfolio when you would like to hold onto other equity holdings.

 Synthetic Long Position